Sweet Daddy D's Tasty Meatballs

 Mix all ingredients thoroughly but gently by hand in this order:

-- Incorporate all the meat together completely
+- Incorporate all the beef, pork, and veal together completely in a large bowl.

-- Add eggs, mix well.
+- Add the eggs, and mix well.

-- Add onions and garlic, mix well.
+- Add the grated onions and garlic, and mix well.

-- Add bread crumbs and cheese, mix well.
+- Add the wine and mix well.

 Roll 'em up: